andymass/andymass.github.io/colo.md

 ## License

-Content is © 2017 Andrew Massimino.
+Content is © {{ site.copyyear }} Andrew Massimino.
 All rights reserved.

 ## Copyright notice for papers